 The University of Pennsylvania is committed to ensuring the protection of human subjects in all of its activities including research.
-Research in the sociobehavioral sciences, like research in the biomedical sciences, must provide adequate and appropriate protection of any and all human subjects who participate in this activity.
-This policy aims to facilitate this, both from the perspective of sociobehavioral investigators and from the perspective of University oversight.
-The policy is consistent with the Provost's statement on the University's Human Research Protection Program published in Almanac (July 11, 2006) asserting that all personnel engaging in human research must have documented education regarding human subject protection.
-Additionally, it reaffirms the recommendations of the report by the Working Group on Human Subject Research in the Sociobehavioral Sciences previously published in Almanac (September 3, 2002).
+Research in the sociobehavioral sciences, like research in the biomedical activities including research.
+Research in the socioobenavioral sciences, use research in the otomeurous sciences, must provide adequate and appropriate protection of any and all human subjects who participate in this activity.
+This policy aims to facilitate this, both from the perspective of sociobehavioral investiga-tors and from the perspective of University oversight.
+The policy is consistent with the Provost's statement on the University's Human Research Protection Program published in Almanae (July 11, 2006) asserting that all personnel engaging in human research must have documented education regarding human subject and the University's Human Research must have documented education regarding human subject that all personnel engaging in human research must have documented education regarding human subject and the science of the sense to the sense to the subject constraints of the sense to the Subject Coren on Human (Source of Human Research Human Human (Source of Human Human Human Research Human Human (Human Human Human Human Human Human (Human Human (Human Human Human Human Human Human Human Human Human Human (Human Human Hum that all personnel engaging in numan research must nave accumented caucation regaration rule and protection.
+Additionally, it reaffirms the recommendations of the report by the Working Group on Human Subject Research in the Sociobehavioral Sciences previously published in Almanae (September 3, 2002).
 The following policy is effective immediately and investigators will have up to six months to complete the education and certification requirement.
 Training modules can be found at Knowledge Link (www.uphs.upenn.edu/knowledgelink/).